lexibank/tlopo/out/vol3/chapter5.md

 <a id="s-4-2"></a>

-## 4.2.
+### 4.2.
 Climbers

 5.4.2.1 Flagellaria indica, supplejack, Bnavula (Flagellariaceae)

 Flagellaria indica is a climbing cane-like vine whose stem, 1-1.5cm thick, grows to a length of 3-6 m.
-The leaves are 20-40cm long and have a curling tendril at the apex with which the plant \ secures itself to its host.
+The leaves are 20-40cm long and have a curling tendril at the apex with which the plant secures itself to its host.

 The long strong woody stem remains pliable and serves the functions of a rope.
 The stems are prepared for use as cordage by splitting them and drying them in the sun.
-They serve as a bind- ing and plaiting material, especially to sew sago matting ([Sorensen 1950](../references.md#source-Sorensen1950), [Peekel 1984](../references.md#source-Peekel1984): 76).
+They serve as a binding and plaiting material, especially to sew sago matting ([Sorensen 1950](../references.md#source-Sorensen1950), [Peekel 1984](../references.md#source-Peekel1984): 76).
 They are also used as anchor cables and as rope: for bindings in canoe- and house construction and in roofing ([Floyd 1954](../references.md#source-Floyd1954), S. [Foale 2001](../references.md#source-Foale2001), [Thieberger 2006b](../references.md#source-Thieberger2006b)).
-In various parts of the Solomons lengths of whole F. indica complete with their long leaves are joined together to make scarelines (Marovo arara, a reduplicated form of ara 'F. in- dica' ).
-These are laid out to encircle fish on reef fiats or in the lagoon and scare them into traps or into an area of shallow water with a limited exit ([Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988):216, [Hviding 2005](../references.md#source-Hviding2005): 101).
-On Lihir a potion made from F. in- dica is said to impart the ability to fight well (S. [Foale 2001](../references.md#source-Foale2001)).
+In various parts of the Solomons lengths of whole F. indica complete with their long leaves are joined together to make scarelines (Marovo arara, a reduplicated form of ara 'F. indica' ).
+These are laid out to encircle fish on reef flats or in the lagoon and scare them into traps or into an area of shallow water with a limited exit ([Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988):216, [Hviding 2005](../references.md#source-Hviding2005): 101).
+On Lihir a potion made from F. indica is said to impart the ability to fight well (S. [Foale 2001](../references.md#source-Foale2001)).

 Figure 5.7 Flagellaria indica: A, climbing plant; B, leaf with tendrils; C; shoot with fruit; D, flowers .

 POc &ast;waR[e] 'Flagellaria indica' reflects PMP &ast;huaR 'Flagellaria indica' (ACD).
-The expected POc descendant of this form is &ast;waR, and this is reflected by Nduke [a]r-ara (redu- plicated) and Kokota n-ara.
+The expected POc descendant of this form is &ast;waR, and this is reflected by Nduke [a]r-ara (reduplicated) and Kokota n-ara.
 14 POc was seemingly resistant to monosyllabic content words, and Mussau, Seimat and Kwara'ae reflect a form with a final vowel, which shows up as &ast;-e in Mussau and Kwara' ae.

 The Muyuw, Sursurunga, Tangga and Mwotlap forms all reflect POc &ast;-1-.
 Muyuw weled also has a final -d, and may be a chance resemblance rather than a cognate.
 The other forms shown under 'cf. also', however, are either outcomes of borrowing or reflect a POc altemant &ast;wale.